Shantydotcom/Portfolio/README.md

 # Portfolio
-This my portfolio of projects for my personal website.
+This is my portfolio of projects for my personal website.